What Major Decisions Are CEOs Making in 2019?

 There may objectively be a shortage of full-time, benefited, skilled workforce candidates who live within a 30-minute commute of your office.
 But unless you are looking for cybersecurity specialists with top secret clearances, there are options.

-Instead of automatically assuming all work in the organization must be accomplished by someone onsite, during prescribed hours, critically evaluate and analyze each job requisition’s necessary outcomes.
+No more automatically assuming all work in the organization must be accomplished by someone onsite, during prescribed hours.
+Instead, critically evaluate and analyze each job requisition’s necessary outcomes.
 Break the work down into smaller sections by skill set.
 Focused on what needs to be accomplished.
-By shifting the focus to the outcomes that are needed, rather than a list of activities and prerequisites to achieve the outcome, leadership provides talent acquisition with the flexibility they need to focus on finding the people who can provide results rather than fill a seat.
-Give your HR organization the flexibility to match organizational needs to the largest pool of available resources and hire for outcomes rather than to fill a traditional job description and new vistas open up.
+Shift the focus to the needed outcomes, rather than a list of activities and prerequisites to achieve the outcome.
+This way, leadership provides talent acquisition with the flexibility they need to focus on finding the people who can provide results rather than fill a seat.
+Give your HR organization the flexibility to match organizational needs to the largest pool of available resources.
+And, all HR to hire for outcomes rather than to fill a traditional job description and new vistas open up.